- Lip Trill History

 While a strong air stream probably doesn’t come as a surprise, I find that lots of students are entirely (or mostly) oblivious to the role that the tongue plays in airspeed (and therefore note) changes.

 If you can whistle, practicing this “AH-EE” motion while whistling any two notes can be an excellent way to practice this without worrying about the other aspects of horn playing.
+You can also do this kind of tongue motion while mouthpiece buzzing to get a sense of what it feels like without the partials to “lock” you in.

 Learning Lip Trills